archipel-network/archipel-core/doc/python-venv.md

 # Python 3 virtualenv Setup

-Multiple functional tests as well as the integration test toolchain in the µPCN project are using Python scripts to speed up development compared to pure C test implementations.
+Multiple functional tests as well as the integration test toolchain in the µD3TN project are using Python scripts to speed up development compared to pure C test implementations.
 The scripts are located in the [tools/](tools/) directory.
 The integration test toolchain can be found in the